-P: Part I: 60 points with a B average in courses at 300-level approved by the Director of the Macmillan Brown Centre for Pacific Studies.

-Candidates who have qualified BA(Hons) with at least Second Class Honours Division 2 may be admitted as candidates for the MA in Pacific Studies for a course of study comprising a thesis only.
+Part I: 60 points with a B average in courses at 300-level approved by the Director of the Macmillan Brown Centre for Pacific Studies.
+Part II: Completion of Part I. Candidates who have qualified BA(Hons) with at least Second Class Honours Division 2 may be admitted as candidates for the MA in Pacific Studies for a course of study comprising a thesis only.
 Such candidates will be accepted subject to suitability of topic, disciplinary background and availability of supervision.